yperigois/Getting-cleaning-data/README.md

   	-k_subject: global dataset for subject variable (Id of person doing the test: 1:30)

-  Read and load the features file to list all the items that are recorded in the X files
+  Read and load the "Features" file to list all the items that are recorded in the X files

-  Adding to k_xx the column names loaded from Features
+  Rename column names of k_xx with corresponding names loaded from Features

   From Features extract only those that contain "mean" and "std"

   In k_xx, keep columns that contain "mean" and "std" in their name

-  Create one table "k_all" with subject identification, activity identification, all records including mean and std features
+  Create one table "k_all" with subject identification, activity identification, all records that include mean and std features

   Loading the activity labels and  adding to k_all a new column called "Activity Name" with activity label corresponding to activity identification

   Keeping columns in the following order: "subject", "activity Name", and columns containing "mean" or "std"

+  k_all transformed as data.frame=>"Activity Name" is renamed Acivity.Name

-  Group the table by subject and Acivity Name
+  Group the table by "subject.V1" and "Activity.Name"

-  With simmarise_each function, calculate the mean of the features grouped by subject and "Activity Name"
+  With summarise_each function, calculate the mean of the features grouped by "subject.V1" and "Activity.Name"

 ##Codebook

   subject.V1: subject identification-integer 1..30

-  Activity Name: Name of activity of subject: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+  Activity.Name: Name of activity of subject: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS

   Mean of each of the following features (containing either "mean" or "std" in their name)

     "tBodyAcc.mean...X"
     "tBodyAcc.mean...Y"
     "tBodyAcc.mean...Z"
     "tBodyAcc.std...X"